abhishek-kumar-code/Redfish_Public/Specification.md

 Redfish Service root Search Target (ST):   URN:dmtf-org:service:redfish-rest:1

 The URN in the reply shall use a service name of 'redfish-rest:' followed by the major version of the Redfish specification.
-If the minor version of the Redfish Specification to which the service conforms is a non-zero value, and that version is backwards-compatible with previous minor revisions, then that minor version shall be appended, preceeded with a colon.
+If the minor version of the Redfish Specification to which the service conforms is a non-zero value, and that version is backwards-compatible with previous minor revisions, then that minor version shall be appended, preceded with a colon.
 For example, a service conforming to a Redfish specification version "1.4" would reply with a service of "redfish-rest:1:4".

 An example response to an M-SEARCH multicast or unicast query shall follow the format shown below.
-Fields in brackets are placeholds for device-specific values.
+Fields in brackets are placeholders for device-specific values.

 ```http
 HTTP/1.1 200 OK